In this article you’ll learn every step you need to take to become an airline pilot.

 FAA Medical Ratings

-The first-class certification is the highest rating.
+The first-class certification is the highest rating and the one that’s required for all airline pilots.

 Qualifications for a First-Class FAA Medical Certificate